 Wetlands are areas where the frequent and prolonged presence of water at or near the surface drives the types of soils that form and plants that grow.
 Wetlands clean the water, recharge water supplies, reduce flood risks, and provide fish and wildlife habitat.
-Wetlands are most abundant in the Chub Creek drainage area, though ditching occurs throughout the wetland.
+Wetlands are most abundant in the Chub Creek drainage area. though ditching occurs throughout the wetland.
 Wetlands are also scattered throughout the Watershed, many of which are filled with invasive species.
 Several inventories have been completed to identify wetlands through current and historical aerial imagery, including the National Wetland Inventory mapping (2001 and 2011) and a Wetland and Watercourse Inventory and Assessment (WWIA) completed by the Dakota County SWCD in 2008.
-Due to the age of these inventories it is expected that there have been changes but the may still be useful references for tracking wetland inventory changes over time.
+Due to the age of these inventories, it is expected that there have been changes but they may still be useful references for tracking wetland inventory changes over time.
 The Minnesota Land Cover Classification System (MLCCS) is another tool that can be used to identify land cover such as plant types and soil hydrology.
-The MLCCS was first completed in 2002, and has been updated periodically by the Dakota County SWCD as changes in land cover occur and funding becomes available.
+The MLCCS was first completed in 2002 and has been updated periodically by the Dakota County SWCD as changes in land cover occur and funding becomes available.
 Each of the wetland resource inventories primarily involve off-site and desktop evaluations.
 Actual wetland boundaries or evaluating opportunities to restore wetland conditions requires a field review.
-It is estimated that the Watershed has 6,412 acres of wetlands based on the current MLCCS inventory from August 2022.
+It is estimated that the Watershed has 6.412 acres of wetlands based on the current MLCCS inventory from August 2022.
+The highest priority area identified for wetland restoration is the Chub Creek subwatershed, followed by Pine Creek and Trout Brook subwatersheds.
+Minimal wetland restoration efforts were identified within the Mud Creek and Lake Byllesby subwatershed.